 - Carry the object with the elbows slightly bent.

-- When carrying try to keep a balanced amount of weight in each hand.
+- When carrying, try to keep a balanced weight in each hand.
 For example, shopping bags or luggage should have the loads divided in two.

 - Keep the shoulders held slightly back and level.

 - The ears should line up with the shoulders.

 - Keep the pelvis shifted forward so that the hips are lined up with the ankles.

 - Consider the size, weight, and location of the object.

 - Directly face the object and get as close to it as possible.

 - One hand should be used for additional support.